gdela/socomo/readme.md

 To track changes to the composition commit the `socomo.html` file to your source code repository and add [socomo maven plugin](#socomo-maven-plugin) to your project.
-Whenever composition changes the build plugin updates this human-readable file, so you'll have a history of changes in the most convenient place - in your source code repository.
+Whenever composition changes the plugin updates this human-readable file, so you'll have a history of changes in the most convenient place - in your source code repository.

 ## How to Read Diagrams